-Addood Hone Tub issessinent rask Types

 Drama

-Making Respond ding
+Making Responding

-Task Type s Suggested tasks mayinclude but not limited to the following: Improvisation Design of production elements Composition Response to stimuli Development of original works Response to texts Suggested tasks mayinch but not limited to the fol • Performances (e.g. pl exercises, interpretat • Minor (in-class) performances • Major performance/s an audience) lowing: but not limited to the following: lays, tion) • Analytical/research essay • Seminar presentation(e.g. PowerPoint, oral) of research material
+Task Type s Suggested tasks may include but not limited to the following: Improvisation Design of production elements Composition Response to stimuli Development of original works Response to texts exercises, • Minor (in-comperforman following: ces (e.g. plays, interpretation) lass) ces ormance/s (with Suggested tasks may include but not limited to the following: • Analytical/research essay • Seminar presentation (e.g. PowerPoint, oral) of research material • Performance review • Journal/log book • In-class essay • Script writing

-Weightings i n 1.0 and 0.5 units
+Wei ghtings in 1.0 and 0.5 units

 A & T 40-60% 40-60%

 М 10-90% 10-90%

-\Responding Tasks A/T: A minimum of 30% of each course must include a research/ analytical task.
+^{}Responding Tasks A/T: A minimum of 30% of each course must include a research/ analytical task.